20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 2. Add grated carrot

-4. Wait for small bubbles around edge (about 5 minutes)
+4. Wait for small bubbles to form around the edge (about 5 minutes)

 5. Reduce heat to medium-low